-Disability mortality rates were based on the post-retirement mortality rates with rates set forward 12 years.
+Disability mortality rates were based on the post-retirement

-The actuarial assumptions used in the valuation are based on the results of the most recent actuarial experience study, which covered the three-year period ending June 30, 2016.
-The experience study report is dated April 13, 2017.
+The actuarial assumptions used in the valuation are based on the results of the most recent actuarial experience study, which covered the three-year period ending June 30, 2019.
+The experience study report is dated May 13, 2020.